ByteNexus77/ByteNexus77/README.md

-# Hi, I'm Your Name 👋
+# Hi, I'm  SOHAN 👋

-I'm a full-stack developer specializing in scalable modern web apps.
+I am a Full-Stack Software Engineer with a BSc in Software Engineering from the University of Frontier Technology, Bangladesh.
+My academic background has provided me with a strong foundation in the Software Development Life Cycle (SDLC) and core architectural principles.

+My professional focus is on designing, developing, and deploying robust, scalable modern web applications.
+I am deeply committed to writing clean, maintainable, and efficient code.
 ---

 ## 🌐 Socials